SAP-samples/teched2025-AD166/exercises/ex3/README.md

 ### Exercise 3.4 - Add Data Binding

-📋 **Action Required**: Connect your UI controls to the sensor data using data binding.
+📋 **Next Step**: Connect your UI controls to the sensor data using data binding.

 > 📖 **Context**: After adding the `sap.f.GridList` control, you'll need to connect the control to the sensor data.
 For this, UI5 provides a mechanism called *Data Binding*.